 If you’re looking into a home security camera for the first time, you might be surprised at how many options are available.
 You may not have realized there were so many different types of security cameras until you started looking.
-While all options can increase security around your home, you’ll need to consider the critical points of differentiation for IP vs. analog vs. cloud-based security cameras.
+While all options can increase security around your home, you’ll need to consider the critical points of differentiation for IP vs. cloud-based vs. analog security cameras.
 Let’s break them down together.

 Why Invest in a Security Camera System for Your Home?

-• Monitor your home remotely: If you want to keep an eye on your home 24/7, many security systems come with remote monitoring.
+- Monitor your home remotely: If you want to monitor your home 24/7, many security systems come with remote monitoring.
 You can rest assured you’ll have a watchful eye on your security feeds.

-• Save on your homeowners insurance: Some insurance companies will reduce your rate if you use a security camera.
+- Save on your homeowners insurance: Some insurance companies will reduce your rate if you use a security camera.
 Since they deter crime, your property is at a lower risk.
 Contact your insurance provider for more information.

-Analog cameras, use coaxial cabling to transfer video feed to a digital video recorder (DVR).
+Analog cameras use coaxial cabling to transfer video feed to a digital video recorder (DVR).
 Because of the way they convert the video data, they are recorded locally on your DVR.

 Pros of Analog Security Cameras

-Analog security cameras offer advantages, such as:
+Analog security cameras offer advantages such as:

 Cons of Analog Security Cameras